Our Mission and Vision

 Interested in joining our leadership team?
 Apply to be on our Board of Directors.

-Red Wing Arts respectfully acknowledges the Center is located on the traditional ancestral and contemporary homeland of the Mdewakanton Dakota and other Indigenous sovereign nations.
+Red Wing Arts respectfully acknowledges the we are located on the traditional ancestral and contemporary homeland of the Mdewakanton Dakota and other Indigenous sovereign nations.
 We are grateful for the people who have stewarded this sacred land throughout the generations, including the Prairie Island Indian Community (Tinta Wita).